-Mechanism ID: Mechanism Name: Control Program Strategic Area Budget Code Planned Amount On Hold Amount Governance and HLAB 200,001 0

-Systems

-The third component is to develop and manage a quality assurance system at the national referral lab (the lab branch of the PNLS) which will provide QA/QC services through 3 of its provincial labs and subsequently to some labs involved in HIV testing and HIV /AIDS disease monitoring.
+Mechanism ID: Mechanism Name: Programme National de Lutte contre le VIH/SIDA et IST/ National AIDS Control Program Governance and Systems HLAB 250,000 0 Narrative: The third component is to develop and manage a quality assurance system at the national referral lab (the lab branch of the PNLS) which will provide QA/QC services through 3 of its provincial labs and subsequently to some

 To accelerate the setup of national laboratory network with an efficient quality control system.

 This activity will strengthen the capacity of the National referral laboratory of PNLS (NRL) to better play its role of ensuring quality assurance of lab activities.
 Thus, It will support the QC of lab analysis performed by 09 health facilities located in 3 PEPFAR supported-provinces (Kinshasa, Katanga and Orientale).
 The main activities will consist (1) in preparing and sending each month the DTS panels (a set of 6 samples) to the lab of the selected health facilities.
-They will perform analysis on the DTS; they will re-send DTS results and additional DBS samples to the NRL for control and feedback.
+They wil perform analysis on the DTS; they will re-send DTS results and additional DBS samples to the NRL for control and feedback.

-- (2) support the 09 health facilities in providing lab reagents and other materials for avoiding stock-outs. - (3) in conducting regular sites formative supervision (on-site mentoring each quarter).
-Findings from QC will determine the kind of training needed for improving on-site lab analysis. - (4) in purchasing a laboratory software for lab data management system.
+(2) support the 09 health facilities in providing lab reagents and other materials for avoiding stock-outs.

+(3) in conducting regular sites formative supervision (on-site mentoring each quarter).
+Findings from QC will determine the kind of training needed for improving on-site lab analysis.

+(4) in purchasing a laboratory software for lab data management system.
 It will permit a better lab data record keeping, analysis and using for decision-making.